locmai/humble/README.md

 Humble is a project that seeks to set up a ready-to-go environment with operating services using modern infrastructure as code with GitOps driven.

+Let's say you have a couple of physical servers at home, and you would love to deploy your applications or services on them with Kubernetes platform.
+This project intends to automate all necessary components and boot them up from scratch by just a single command from your laptop or workstation.

 ## Core Features